 We always receive so many messages on social requesting tips on “HOW TO START A FASHION BLOG?”.
 We’ve previously shared a fantastic Fashion Blogging 101 Series on StyleSociety a few years back and thought this was a perfect opportunity to update this ‘how to blog’ series to reflect what’s now in 2021.
 We will be sharing our knowledge and experiences with you in a five-part step by step guide.

 HOW TO START A FASHION BLOG

 So you’ve decided to start a fashion blog – how exciting!
 The first step is to try and establish ‘Who are you writing for?’ and ‘What type of content would you like to cover?’.
-It is essential to have a focused niche and define your target audience from the onset as this will set the tone for future blog posts.
+It is essential to have a focused niche and define your target audience from the onset, setting the tone for future blog posts.

 The next step is to think about ‘How frequently you wish to blog?’.
 Are you going to blog regularly and commit to three to five posts a week or join the ‘slow blogging movement’ and blog occasionally?
 Whatever you’ve decided, remember it is good to set precedence right from the start and stick to it.
 While you choose, remember that when it comes to content – quality is critical!